 Publication Ethics and Plagiarism Policy

 Publication Ethics Statement: For all parties involved in the process of publishing (authors, Editorial Board, and reviewers), it is necessary to agree upon standards of expected ethical behavior.
-To guarantee high ethical standards, European Journal of Educational Research (EU-JER) has developed international standards for all the parties.
+To guarantee high ethical standards, European Journal of Educational Research (EU-JER) has developed international standards for all parties.
 EU-JER expects all the parties to commit to these standards.

 International Standards for Authors:

 EU-JER does not require all authors of a research paper to sign a letter of submission, nor does it impose an order on the list of authors.
-All authors who submit to EU-JER are supposed to observe the international standards for authors voluntarily.
+All authors who submit to EU-JER are expected to observe the international standards for authors voluntarily.

 ● Authors must certify that their manuscripts are their original work.
 Plagiarism, Duplicate, Data Fabrication and Falsification, and Redundant Publications are forbidden.